Battle of Tremseh: Events

 On 15 July, the government stated that 37 of the dead were rebels and only two were civilians.
 Syrian foreign ministry spokesman Jihad Makdissi told a news conference in Damascus that no helicopters, aircraft or armoured tanks were used in the attack – only troop carriers and small arms, including rocket-propelled grenades.
 "It was not a massacre but a response by regular military forces against heavily armed groups that do not want a political solution," Mr Makdissi said.
 Meanwhile, the International Committee of the Red Cross declared it sees the fighting in Syria as a "non-international armed conflict", which is the technical term for civil war.
 This would have the effect that, from that point on, all those fighting in Syria are officially subject to the Geneva Conventions and could end up at a war crimes tribunal if they disobeyed them.

 On 16 July, rebels gave a revised death toll of approximately 150.
-They said higher numbers in the past were because of mistakingly counting the wounded as dead, and that only 68 bodies were present due to others being "stolen" by the Syrian Army.
+They said higher numbers in the past were because of mistakenly counting the wounded as dead, and that only 68 bodies were present due to others being "stolen" by the Syrian Army.
 By 15 July, they had the names of 103 of those who died, and about 30 of the bodies were too badly burnt to be identified.
 5 children and 1 woman were amongst those killed, the rest were all males.
 Free Syrian Army (FSA) leader, Saleh al-Subaai, was also confirmed killed in the battle.